Show all refs matching the name

 git show-ref feature

-# Should now show only one referenceIf the branch is the duplicate that should be removed:
+# Should now show only one referenceIf the branch is the duplicate that should be removed, first confirm what each ref points to so you delete the right one:

-# Delete local branch (use -D to force if unmerged)
+# Delete the local branch (safe: refuses if unmerged)

 git branch -d feature